 Most people view trust as the key factor in a healthy relationship.
-It’s required to be vulnerable, build connections, and maintain a sense of safety.
+It’s required for vulnerability, building connections, and maintaining a sense of safety.
 Healthy relationships are built on integrity, or doing what you say you will do.
-When this is not honored, the safety, confidence, and support of a secure relationship is destroyed, at least temporarily.
+When this is not honored, the safety, confidence, and support of a secure relationship is destroyed, and trust is broken, at least temporarily.

 Trust issues in a relationship can be caused by the following: